Recommendation Letter for an Employee [Guide with Examples]

 Provide your contact details for follow-up

 Afterward, provide your contact details, including your email address and phone number, to make it easier for the recipient of the letter to contact you if they need more information.
-To make your recommendation letter for an employee seem more professional and to influence how the recipient perceives it, it is crucial that you provide your company’s official email address than your personal email address.
+To make the letter seem more professional and to influence how the recipient perceives it, it is crucial that you provide your company’s official email address rather than your personal email address.

 Sign off